MaganHGang/My-Final-Year-Project/README.md

 2.courseEnrollment.sql -> Data Mart for modules

-3. ModuleEnrollment.sql -> Data Mart for courses
+3.ModuleEnrollment.sql -> Data Mart for courses

 Instructions for running the data warehouse queries: